French onion soup

 Then move on to good stock.
 Here I like a mix of chicken stock and beef stock.

-While everything sits in the pot and gets comfortable, set the oven to 220 °C (430 °F) and bake the baguette.
-Slice it when everything else is ready and cover it with a good sharp cheese.
-If Gruyere is missing, use the best local combination you can get.
+While the soup simmers, set the oven to 220 °C (430 °F) and toast the baguette.
+Once the soup is ready, top with a generous layer of sharp melting cheese.
+If Gruyère is unavailable, use the best local blend you can find.

 Step-by-step